Holidays - Blog

 Each year, we celebrate Easter as a fresh reminder of what Christ has done for us.
 I hope these ideas help make Easter more meaningful in your home, church and community.

-This article originally appeared in Cru’s former magazine, Worldwide Challenge
+Article adapted from original publication in Cru’s former magazine, Worldwide Challenge

 Rich Atkinson